-While the gas stream will not be emitted at this point, the VOC/siloxane and flare downstream of the H_2S removal vessels in this path are considered air pollution control equipment.
-As such, this is where we begin analyzing the proposed source's potential to emit.
+While the gas stream will not be emitted at this point, the VOC/siloxane and flare downstream of the H2S removal vessels in this path are considered air pollution control equipment.
+As such, this is where the proposed source's potential to emit is analyzed.